helloyifan/Databases/Chap5.md

 **Correlation**: The occurence of a range variable in a subquery.
 **Correlated Queries**:  A query that uses values from the outer query.

--IN
+- IN
--By using NOT EXISTS instead of EXISTS we can compute the name of teh sailors WHO HAVE NOT RESERVED A RED BOAT.
+- By using NOT EXISTS instead of EXISTS we can compute the name of teh sailors WHO HAVE NOT RESERVED A RED BOAT.
--Closely there exists the Unique predicate (and NOT UNIQUE)
+- Closely there exists the Unique predicate (and NOT UNIQUE)

 ###Set-Comparison Operators